 - Get fresh air – you may be staying home but get outside for some fresh air, standing on your doorstep or get out in the garden to make you feel better.

 - Stay active – if possible, walk around your home or take part in some home exercises to keep you moving.
 The NHS has some low impact exercise advice that can be adapted to being at home.
+You can now go outside to exercise but keep your 2m distance from others.

 Age UK has lots of great advice for older people who are staying at home due to coronavirus.
 You can visit their website, here, or call their free, confidential helpline: 0800 169 6565 8am to 7pm, 365 days a year.